-Figure 2: Change in the rate of foreign students among entrants to the INSA Group, between 2012 and 2019.
+Figure 2: Change in the rate of foreign students among entrants to the INSA Group, between 2012 and 2020.
 2 Applicants and entrants into the INSA Group: Low-income students By 'low-income students', we refer here to scholarship holders, i.e. students receiving a national scholarship based on social criteria (secondary school scholarship holders and CROUS higher education scholarship holders).
 2.1 Rate of scholarship holders among applicants Figure 3 shows the change in the rate of scholarship holders among INSA Group applicants, defined as the ratio of 1) the number of secondary school scholarship applicants (the overwhelming majority) who are taking their baccalaureate in the year of application to the INSA Group, or post-secondary scholarship holders who completed their baccalaureate before applying, to 2) the total number of applicants.
-Since 2017, there has been a steady increase in the number of scholarship holders among INSA Group applicants (+2.3 points between 2016 and 2019).
+Since 2017, there has been a steady increase in the number of scholarship holders among INSA Group applicants (+2.8 points between 2016 and 2020).
 2.2 Rate of scholarship holders among entrants Figure 4 shows the change in the rate of scholarship holders (at the time of application) among entrants to the INSA Group, defined as the ratio of 1) the number of former secondary school or post-secondary scholarship holders, to 2) the total number of entrants.
-This rate decreased slightly between 2012 and 2017 (7.1% and 6.0%, respectively), then increased substantially from 2018 onwards (+3.1 points between 2017 and 2019).
+This rate decreased slightly between 2012 and 2017 (7.1% and 6.0%, respectively), then increased substantially from 2018 onwards (+4.1 points between 2017 and 2020).
 This increase is likely related to the implementation, in 2018, of the Parcoursup platform to replace APB.
 Indeed, on Parcoursup, the Ministry of Higher Education, Research and Innovation (MESRI) requires that the rate of scholarship holders (from secondary schools) who have an offer for admission be at least equal to the rate of scholarship holders among applicants.

-Figure 3: Change in the rate of scholarship holders among INSA Group applicants, between 2012 and 2019.
+Figure 3: Change in the rate of scholarship holders among INSA Group applicants, between 2012 and 2020.

-Figure 4: Change in the rate of scholarship holders (at the time of application) among entrants to the INSA Group, between 2012 and 2019.
+Figure 4: Change in the rate of scholarship holders (at the time of application) among entrants to the INSA Group, between 2012 and 2020.
 Figure 5 shows the change in the rate of scholarship holders (at the beginning of the academic year) among INSA Lyon entrants, defined as the ratio between 1) the number of students who received a scholarship after enrolling at INSA Lyon, and 2) the total number of INSA Lyon entrants eligible for a higher education scholarship.
-This rate decreased between 2012/2013 and 2016/2017 (32.9% and 26.2%, respectively), but there has been a slight rebound from 2017/2018 onwards.
-In 2018/2019, the rate of higher education scholarship holders was 28.3%, a figure almost identical to that observed for scientific grandes écoles preparatory classes (CPGE) (28.6%), and higher than that observed for all non-university engineering programmes2 (23.0%).
+This rate decreased between 2012/2013 and 2016/2017 (32.9% and 26.2%, respectively).
+Then, there has been a slight rebound between 2016/2017 and 2018/2019.
+Finally, this rate decreased slightly from 2019/2020 onwards.
+In 2019/2020, the rate of higher education scholarship holders was 27.8%, a figure almost identical to that observed for scientific grandes écoles preparatory classes (CPGE) (27.9%), and higher than that observed for all non-university engineering programmes2 (22.5%).